dccuchile/wefe/doc/user_guide_mitigation.rst

     the size of the model.
 Otherwise the execution of the debias may rise ``MemoryError``.

-Next, the transformation is executed using a copy of the model and ignoring the words contained in ``gender_specific``.
+Next, the transformation is executed using a copy of the model, ignoring the words contained in ``gender_specific``.

 .. code:: python